 Does Insurance Cover Cortisone Hip Shots?

-The treatment with steroid injections may be expensive, especially if you require long-term therapy.
-A health insurance plan can help you cover the expenses.
+If you require long-term therapy, steroid injections are covered by most insurance plans.
 If cortisone therapy is medically indicated, there shouldn’t be problems with reimbursement.